 In 1996, Link Johnsten, in true "Andy Hardy" * fashion, said, "Hey!
 Let's have an art show on Highland Avenue!
 Let's ask local artists to demonstrate HOW they do what they do!"
 So, friend Charles Spohn called members of the Strawbridge Art League, asked if any of the artists would participate, and the fledgling one-day art show was hatched.
 When asked if Pam Harbaugh would publicize the show in her arts column, Pam asked for the name of the show.
 Link had no clue.
 So, Pam came up with a suggestion or two, one of which was "ArtWorks".
 Artists working.
 Simple!

-Members of the Strawbridge Art League were so enthusiastic about the little street show and its concept of education that they volunteered to host the show.
-Under the auspices of SAL, the show was extended to a two-day event of fine arts featuring the work of local artists.
+Members of the Strawbridge Art League were so enthusiastic about the little street show and its concept of education that they volunteered to host the show beginning in 1999.
+Under the auspices of SAL, from 1999 - 2001, the show was extended to a two-day event of fine arts featuring the work of local artists.

 That is ArtWorks!
 Two days of showing the public how artists work in their medium.
 Great music and food come along with the package.
 ArtWorks utilizes the talents of local musicians (including local high school ensembles) and local food vendors.